 If you’re a seafood lover like me, you’ll appreciate all the fresh seafood that southeast Alaska has to offer.

 During the several days I spent in Sitka, I had the opportunity to try a number of the city’s restaurants.
 But my favorite meal was definitely enjoyed at the Sitka Hotel!
-On a recommendation by my friendly and knowledgeable shuttle driver at the Longliner Inn where I stayed, Mr. SBC and I had a fantastic dinner at the Sitka Hotel Restaurant for his birthday.
+On a recommendation by my friendly and knowledgeable shuttle driver at the Longliner Lodge and Suites where I stayed, Mr. SBC and I had a fantastic dinner at the Sitka Hotel Restaurant for his birthday.

 Just as a warning to cruise visitors so you’re not surprised when you arrive in town, Sitka’s restaurants are VERY EXPENSIVE.
 Although seafood is caught locally, everything else has to be brought in by boat or plane, so menu prices will come with a bit of sticker shock.